greenelab/deep-review/sections/07_conclusions.md

 neural networks, are also prone to mistakes that humans are much less likely to make, such as misclassification of adversarial examples [@arxiv:1312.6199
 @arxiv:1412.6572], a reminder that these algorithms do not understand the semantics of the objects presented.
+It may be impossible to guarantee that a model is not susceptible to adversarial examples, but work in this area is continuing
+[@arxiv:1611.03814 @arxiv:1704.01155.
+Cooperation
-Work in this area is continuing [@arxiv:1611.03814 @arxiv:1704.01155], but it may be impossible to guarantee that a model is not susceptible to adversarial examples.
-Cooperation between human experts and deep learning algorithms addresses many of these challenges and can achieve better performance than either individually [@arxiv:1606.05718].
+between human experts and deep learning algorithms addresses many of these challenges and can achieve better performance than either individually [@arxiv:1606.05718].
 For sample and patient classification tasks, we expect deep learning methods to augment